Muddy Dog FAQ

 |30 September 2018|

-All human participants must be 18 or over on the day of the event.
+We have introduced a small number of family waves to our Peterborough and Manchester events for 2018, children aged 8-17 are able to take part in these waves alongside an accompanying adult aged 18 or above.
+All other participants must be aged 18 or over on the day of the event.
 Dogs must be 1 year or over.

 Our 2018 events are now finalised - however, we will certainly be looking to add more locations to the event series in future years.
 We would welcome any ideas for potential venues that you would like to share.